ryanhang92/dotfiles/README.md

 # dotfiles

+ryan's dotfiles.

-ryan's dotfiles. make sure to clone this to your ~/ directory and then run the install.sh script!
+clone this to ~/ and then run the install.sh script!

+Note: While setting up for linux dev environment
+1. zsh needs to be reinstalled from scratch with prezto instructions
+2. neovim setup fails because the init.vim needs to be changed with the instructions from :help nvim-from-vim